theREALdebater/eclat/doc/objects/paths.md

 For a URL, a path identifies a [resource](../services/garnerers.md#genrsc), which is like a file, but a bit more abstract.
-For example, a resource's content might be generated dynamically at the moment of GETting it.
+For example, a resource's content might be generated dynamically at the moment of GET-ting it.

 The syntax rules for URL paths are slightly different, and defined in a series of [RFCs](?????).